CPhlebas/ore-chasm/README.md

 * Submit issues and feature requests on the issue tracker on github!
 * Test, test, test!

+## Contact?

+We have an irc channel on chat.freenode.net #ore-chasm, feel free to drop in for chilling, devel questions, user questions...or whatever.

 ## How do I install it?
 First of all, I use SFML 2.0, which is technically unreleased.